davbeek/gitinspectorgui-rtd/docs/source/output-formats.rst

 Available output formats
 ------------------------
-:guilabel:`excel`
+:guilabel:`html` and :guilabel:`excel`
+  Output is generated in the form of tables and saved in a file per repository.

+  :guilabel:`html` output is suitable for viewing in a web browser.
+For single repositories and for ten or fewer multiple repositories, the output is shown in a single window in the system web browser.
+For multiple repositories, each repository is shown in a separate tab.

-  Excel output is generated in the form of a table.
-Tables are suited for sorting and filtering the analysis results.
-Each column header in the table has a triangle button, which activates a dropdown menu for sorting and filtering.
+  :guilabel:`Excel` tables are very similar to :guilabel:`html` tables, but have more options.
+Each column header in an excel table has a triangle button which activates a dropdown menu for sorting and filtering.
+For single repositories, the output is opened in Excel for viewing.

-  When multiple repositories are analysed simultaneously, excel presents the data for each repository separately from the other repositories, using an additional column for the repository name.
-This is unlike the text, html, json and xml options, where the results for all repositories are merged.
+:guilabel:`auto`
+  The output for option :guilabel:`auto` is always :guilabel:`html`.
+The exact form depends on the number of repositories analysed:

+  - For single repositories, the :guilabel:`auto` option  is the only case where no file output is generated.
+The generated html output is shown in a web viewer (default for CLI).
+  - For multiple repositories, the :guilabel:`auto` option generates :guilabel:`html` output which is saved in a file and shown in the default system browser (default for CLI).

 :guilabel:`text`
-	Plain text with some very simple ANSI formatting, suitable for console output.
+	Plain text with some very simple ANSI formatting.
-	This is the default output format of the CLI.

 Output columns